-The Aucanquilcha volcano is located in the Antofagasta Region of northern Chile, between the Loa River and the border with Bolivia, within the Alto Loa National Reserve.
+The Aucanquilcha volcano is located in the Antofagasta Region of northern Chile, between the Loa River and the Bolivia border within the Alto Loa National Reserve.
 It is part of the Central Volcanic Zone of the Andes.

-One of the largest volcanic edifices in the region, the stratovolcano has the form of a ridge with a maximum height of 6,176 m (20,262 ft).
-By elevation, Aucanquilcha is # 4 in the Antofagasta Region, #19 in Chile and #44 in the Andes of Chile and Argentina.
+One of the most prominent volcanic edifices in the region, the stratovolcano has the form of a ridge with a maximum height of 6,176 m (20,262 ft).
+By elevation, Aucanquilcha is # 4 in the Antofagasta Region, #19 in Chile, and #44 in the Andes of Chile and Argentina.

-Part of a large cluster of volcanoes located between the Loa River and the Chile-Bolivia border, the Aucanquilcha volcano itself was formed from four units that erupted between 1.04 - 0.23 million years ago.
-There is some fumarolic activity and sulfur deposits are present at the summit.
+Part of a large cluster of volcanoes between the Loa River and the Chile-Bolivia border, the Aucanquilcha volcano was formed from four units that erupted between 1.04 - 0.23 million years ago.
+Some fumarolic activity and sulfur deposits are present at the summit.

-The volcanic cluster of which Aucanquilcha is a part contains about 19 - 20 volcanoes and covers a surface area of 700 sq km (270 sq mi), the cluster is surrounded on its northern, western and eastern sides by salt flats and alluvial deposits.
+The volcanic cluster of which Aucanquilcha is a part contains about 19 - 20 volcanoes and covers a surface area of 700 sq km (270 sq mi); the group is surrounded on its northern, western, and eastern sides by salt flats and alluvial deposits.
 On its southern side lies the Cerro Chela volcano.

 Several sulfur mines lie in the Aucanquilcha complex.
-One mine, at an altitude of 5,950 m (19,520 ft), was opened in 1913 and remained in use from 1950 to 1992.
+At an altitude of 5,950 m (19,520 ft), one mine opened in 1913 and remained in use from 1950 to 1992.
 It was the world's highest mine during that period.

-Originally, sulfur obtained at the mine was transported down the mountain with llamas.
+The sulfur obtained at the mine was initially transported down the mountain with llamas.
 An aerial cable system extending for 22 km (14 mi) was completed in 1935 to lower the sulfur in buckets.
-Eventually, this was replaced by a road that switchbacked up to the summit and was capable of supporting 20-ton mining trucks.
+Eventually, this was replaced by a road that switchbacked up to the summit and could support 20-ton mining trucks.
 Since the mine closed in 1993, much of the road has fallen into disrepair.

 Alto Loa National Reserve

-Alto Loa National Reserve is a natural protected area located in the Antofagasta Region of northern Chile.
-It is located at 3,000 m (9,800 ft) altitude with a total surface area of approximately 300,000 ha (740,000 acres).
+Alto Loa National Reserve is a natural protected area in northern Chile's Antofagasta Region.
+It is at a 3,000 m (9,800 ft) altitude with a total surface area of approximately 300,000 ha (740,000 acres).
 Created in 2005, it is Chile's largest natural reserve.

-The nearest settlement to the reserve is the small village of Ollagüe and the nearest city is the mining town of Calama.
+The nearest settlement to the reserve is the small village of Ollagüe, and the closest city is the mining town of Calama.